Ewen McKenzie: Australia

 McKenzie was the second Victorian born and bred player to represent Australia after the great Sir Edward "Weary" Dunlop.
 He played for the Wallabies 51 times, earning his first cap in 21–9 victory over France on 9 June 1990 at the Sydney Football Stadium.
 He started every match of the 1990 French tour to Australia, winning the test series 2–1.
 His first major test series was the Bledisloe Cup series in August 1990.
 The All Blacks won the trophy with a 2–1 series win.
 McKenzie was part of the Australian side that claimed the 1991 Rugby World Cup, beating the All Blacks in the semi-final with a famous 16–6 victory at Lansdowne Road, before taking the cup with a 12–6 victory over England in the final at Twickenham, where he formed a formidable front row alongside Tony Daly and Phil Kearns.

 In 1992, McKenzie travelled to Cape Town with the Wallabies to play the Springboks for the first time in 22 years.
 Australia defeated South Africa convincingly by 26–3.
 The previous month, McKenzie had won his first Bledisloe Cup series, beating the All Blacks 2–1 with a 19–17 victory at Ballymore, and a 16–15 victory at the Sydney Football Stadium.
 In the space of twelve months, the Australians won the World Cup and beaten the four home nations and South Africa and New Zealand.

 The Wallabies were unable to retain the Bledisloe a year later after a 25–10 loss at Carisbrook.
 However, McKenzie was part of the team that beat South Africa for just the second time in a series on Australian soil with a 2–1 win over the Springboks during their 1993 tour of Australia.
 In 1994, the Wallabies won all 6 games they played in that year, with McKenzie starting in all 6 games.
 He was part of the 1995 Rugby World Cup squad, but was unable to retain their 1991 title following a 25–22 loss to England in the Quarter Finals at Cape Town.

 In 1996, McKenzie played just two games of the Wallabies season, which were part of the 1996 Welsh tour of Australia.
 He missed the inaugural series of the Tri nations, but was reselected in 1997 for the 1997 French tour of Australia.
 1997 was the year McKenzie retired from international rugby, making his last appearance on 12 July 1997 after a 25–6 victory over England in Sydney.
 In his entire career of 51 test matches, he only ever played as a substitute once, during a pool game in the 1995 Rugby World Cup.

 World XV

-In 1992, McKenzie toured New Zealand with the World XV to mark the centenary of the New Zealand Rugby Union.
+In 1992, played with the World XV to mark the centenary of the New Zealand Rugby Union.
 New Zealand won the series 2–1, with a 54–26 win at Wellington and a 26–15 win at Auckland.
 The World XV's only win was the opening match, where they secured a 28–14 win.